Frequently Asked Questions

 How do I apply to take the Maine Criminal Justice Academy’s ALERT and Physical Fitness exams?

 The ALERT and Physical Fitness exams are the entrance exams to the Maine Criminal Justice Academy and are prerequisites to apply for the position of Maine Game Warden.
-You can register for the exams by calling the Academy at 1-207-877-8000.
-The exams are typically held on the first and third Wednesday of each month, and a fee is associated with each.
+You can register for the ALERT exam by calling the Academy at 1-207-877-8000.
+To schedule a Physical Fitness Test, please call Maine Warden Service at 207-287-5305.

 How old do I need to be to apply?